Dry needling has become increasingly popular over the years as a form of pain management. See if this technique is right for you.

 What is dry needling good for?

-Dry needling can be used for a wide variety of conditions to treat pain and dysfunction of the musculoskeletal system.
-This includes but is not limited to: neck pain, back pain, shoulder impingement, tendinitis, tennis elbow, carpal tunnel, headaches, knee pain, arthritis, shin splints, and plantar fasciitis.
+Dry needling can be used for a wide variety of conditions for pain management and dysfunction of the musculoskeletal system.
+This includes but is not limited to: neck pain, back pain, shoulder impingement, tendonitis, tennis elbow, carpal tunnel, headaches, knee pain, arthritis, shin splints, and plantar fasciitis.
 Your therapist will be able to guide you in your first session as to whether or not dry needling will be beneficial for your symptoms.

 Who benefits from dry needling?

 Anyone experiencing pain can benefit from dry needling from athletes attempting to return to their sport, to those who have suffered from motor vehicle accidents.
 If you are unsure if dry needling will benefit you, feel free to call our office or reach out on our contact page for more information.